cakeoven/CakeCSV/README.md

 It handles nested `belongsTo` associations just fine.
 As for `hasMany` (and other) associations, I don't think they can (or ever need to be) handled gracefully in a single CSV export.
 If you think differently, I'm open to suggestions or pull requests.

+Tested with CakePHP 2.6.
+Should work with all CakePHP 2.X.

 ## Installation